Table of Contents[Hide][Show]

-The 26 words in the NATO version of the military phonetic alphabet are easy to remember.
+The final 26 code words in the NATO version of the military alphabet are easy to remember.
 You probably already know Alfa, Bravo, Charlie, and Delta.
-Here’s a Military Phonetic Alphabet Cheatsheet for easy reference.
+Here’s a Military Phonetic Alphabet Cheat Sheet for easy reference.
 Please print or bookmark this page.

 Can You Add Your Own Personal Variations To The Military Phonetic Alphabet?

-Don’t try to make up your own Military Phonetic Alphabet Cheatsheet or substitute your own “funny” versions of words.
-A Phonetic Alphabet is a helpful tool and an international standard.
-Any deviations from a Military Phonetic Alphabet will be underappreciated by everyone.
+Don’t try to make up your own spelling alphabet or substitute your own “funny” versions of words.
+A universal phonetic alphabet is a helpful tool and an international standard.
+Any deviations from the NATO phonetic alphabet will be underappreciated by everyone.